RETURNS TO UK IN SEPTEMBER

 White is presently at work completing a memoir, Incidental Contact, based on a series of uncanny coincidences that befell him during his days driving that taxi in New York City.
 Two chapters of Incidental Contact, The Bottom and Superwhite, have been published in the literary music journal Radio Silence, with Superwhite being awarded a Pushcart Prize for short fiction.
 White was a pro surfer.
 He served as literary commentator for the National Endowment of the Arts.
 He was a European fashion model.
 Samuel Beckett once played a practical joke on him.
 There’s lots more non linear information that doesn’t really fit the usual bio format.
 But that’s Jim—he gets around.

-Waffles, Triangles & Jesus is out 10 November 2017 on Loose, available on 2LP, CD & digitally.
+Waffles, Triangles & Jesus is out now on Loose, available on 2LP, CD & digitally.

 For more info or any regional press requests, please contact: